opera22/HomeLibrary/README.md

 # Overview
 HomeLibrary keeps track of your books and whether they've been read or not.
+It utilizes the HashMap data structure.
 * V to view your list of books
 * A to add a book
 * X to remove a book